Daniel Joseph CLIFFORD

 Cambridge Museum records via Eris Parker

-The Waikato Independent newspaper dated:
+The Waikato Independent newspaper dated 11th of September 1943

 Home Airmen Roll of Honour